gtxsy/datamia0619/final-project/src/README.md

 pd.read_sql_query('SELECT * FROM mushroom.mushroom_num', engine)
 ```

-We can also export the cleaned data set as a CSV file that to be imported into Tableau for exploration and reporting later on:
+We can also export the cleaned data set as a CSV file, to be imported into Tableau for exploration and reporting later on:

 ```python
 original_mushroom_data.to_csv('./export/categorical_mushroom_data.csv', index=False)